jameshughes89/cs102/src/site/topic18.rst

 * If the object survives for long enough, it gets promoted to *survivor space*
 * If an object survives long enough in survivor space, it gets promoted to *old/tenured space*

+* The length of time an object has existed is measured in the number of times it has survived *garbage collection*

 .. note::